TheGoldenHanger/site.thegoldenhanger.com/README.md

-# site.thegoldenhanger.com
+# The Golden Hanger Website

-The Golden Hanger Website
+This repository contains the code for the Golden Hanger website.